Tian99/Robust-eye-gaze-tracker/README.md

 #### Installation

-'pip install -r requirements.txt' would set you up for everything
+`pip install -r requirements.txt` would set you up for everything

 [Back To The Top](#Robust-eye-gaze-tracking)